bitnami/charts/bitnami/kafka/README.md

 - One for controller communications.
 - A second one for inter-broker communications.
 - A third one for communications with clients within the K8s cluster.
-- (optional) a forth listener for communications with clients outside the K8s cluster.
+- (optional) A fourth listener for communications with clients outside the K8s cluster.
 Check [this section](#accessing-kafka-brokers-from-outside-the-cluster) for more information.

 For more complex configurations, set the `listeners`, `advertisedListeners` and `listenerSecurityProtocolMap` parameters as needed.